 Looking for legal information and not sure where to start?
 On this page you will find a list of the most recommended and reputable law resources on the web, especially as they pertain to Saskatchewan law.
-In the library stacks of any branch, most law information can be found in the 340’s.
+In the print collection, most law information is located in the 340’s call number range.
 Regina Public Library also offers access to the Irwin Law E-Library, a digital collection of more than 300 volumes pertaining to many aspects of Canadian and Indigenous Law.

 CanLII - Canadian Legal Information Institute

 CanLII is a non-profit organization managed by the Federation of Law Societies of Canada.
 CanLII's goal is to make Canadian law accessible for free on the internet.
 It provides access to court judgments from all Canadian courts, including the Supreme Court of Canada, federal courts, and the courts in all Canada's provinces and territories.
 You will also find the consolidated statutes and regulations of every jurisdiction in Canada.
 To find out more and tips on how to get started, visit their Frequently Asked Questions.

 Do you require assistance finding a lawyer, representing yourself in court, or are unable to afford a lawyer and are seeking legal aid?
 The following web resources are here to help.

 PLEA - Public Legal Education Association of Saskatchewan